sfadiga/pipe4j/README.md

 ### Exceptions

-Yeah, live is not easy (at all) and we need to handle with exceptions.
+Yeah, life is not easy (at all) and we need to handle with exceptions.
 Pipe4j gives you a straight forward way to handle exceptions, by using the `SilentThrow#silent()` method: